-Originating from the Malayan Peninsula in Southeast Asia, the Mangosteen tree bears fruit that are highly esteemed in its native region and is second only to the Durian (Durio zibethinus) in popularity.
+Originating from the Malayan Peninsula in Southeast Asia, the Mangosteen tree bears fruit highly esteemed in its native region and is second only to the Durian (Durio zibethinus) in popularity.

-It is a slow-growing tree to heights of up to 30 m (98 ft), though is more commonly 6 to 12 m (20 to 40 ft) tall with a straight trunk and a low branching structure, forming a densely leafy pyramidal crown.
-The bark is dark brown, lightly flaking and when wounded exudes a sticky yellow latex.
+It is a slow-growing tree to heights of up to 30 m (98 ft) on favourable sites, though it is more typically 6 to 12 m (20 to 40 ft) tall with a straight trunk and low branching habit, forming a densely leafy pyramidal crown.
+The bark is dark brown, lightly flaking and on wounding exudes a sticky yellow latex.

-The leaves are oval, 15 to 25 cm (6 to 10 in) long, reddish-pink when the emerge, age to lime green then dark glossy green and have a thick, leathery texture.
+Leaves are oval, 15 to 25 cm (6 to 10 in) long, reddish-pink when they emerge, ageing to lime green then dark glossy green and have a thick, leathery texture.
 They are arranged in pairs along the ends of the branches and remain on the tree throughout the year.

 The flowers are four-petaled, 3.8 to 5 cm (1.5 to 2 in) across, set within four thick bowl-shaped sepals, the inner two red, the outer two yellow.
-They are borne singly, in pairs or in threes on short flower stalks amidst the leaves and are functionally only female.
-Because there are no male flowers, no pollen is produced and the fruit develop instead from the unfertilised female flowers in a type of asexual reproduction known as parthenogenesis.
+They are borne singly, in pairs or threes on short flower stalks amidst the leaves and are functionally only female.
+As there are no male flowers, no pollen is produced.
+The fruit develops instead from the unfertilised female flowers in a type of asexual reproduction known as parthenogenesis.

 The fruit are round, 6.4 to 7.6 cm (2.5 to 3 in) in diameter and crowned at the stem end by the sepals leftover from the flower.
-They have smooth, thick rind that is green on young fruit becoming dark purple when ripe and inside this is juicy white pulp separated into five to eight segments, with only one or two having seed.
+They have a smooth, thick rind that is green on young fruit, becoming dark purple when ripe.
+Inside is juicy white pulp separated into five to eight segments, with only one or two usually having seed.

 The ripe fruit are much enjoyed in its native range and are eaten by cutting and lifting off the top half of the rind, scooping out the segments and sucking away the pulp in the mouth.
 The flavour is subtle, slightly acid and lies somewhere between a grape, peach and strawberry.